 Almost 1 in 2.1 Million Chances of Being Attacked by a Bear.
 (National Park Service)

 Bear attacks are rare.
-In fact, according to the National Park Service, the chance of being attacked by a bear is just 0.02% of 1 in 2.1 million.
+In fact, according to the National Park Service, the chance of being attacked by a bear is just 1 in 2.7 million visits.

 If you further analyze those odds, the numbers move even further in your favor.
 If you camp at a roadside campground, the odds increase to 1 in 26.6 million.
 While the chance of a bear attack while hiking in the backcountry is a staggeringly rare 1 in 232,613 individual travel days.